wikitree/wikitree-browser-extension/src/features/bioCheck/README.md

 Is the person born > 150 years ago or died > 100 years ago

 Returns **[Boolean][7]** true if born > 150 years ago or died > 100 years ago

+### hasBirthDate

+Does the profile have a birth date

+### hasDeathDate

+Does the profile have a death date

 ### isUndated